 Here are four features that form the bedrock of modern CIAM solutions.
 No two CIAM solutions offer exactly the features in the same way, but if you’re purchasing a CIAM platform, it should include the following:

-Unlike workforce identity solutions that support thousands of employees and vendors who require fairly static access to a pre-assigned list of applications, CIAM has to scale to millions and even billions of users — often in response to short-term events like peak holiday seasons or major sporting events.
+Unlike workforce identity solutions that support thousands of employees and vendors who require fairly static access to a pre-assigned list of applications, CIAM has to scale to millions of users — often in response to short-term events like peak holiday seasons or major sporting events.

 Although not traditionally described as a software “feature,” scalability is a unique element of CIAM that requires third-party, cloud-scale stability.